coderofsalvation/personality-insights/faq-requesting.md

 1.  <span style="color:#003F69">How many words are needed for the service to reliably infer personality portraits or other characteristics of individuals from their language?</span>

     -   [Providing sufficient input](/docs/services/personality-insights/input.html#sufficient) describes the amount of text the service requires to infer a person's personality characteristics and provides guidelines for providing input.

+1.  <span style="color:#003F69">Does the service validate the content before producing a profile?</span>

+    -   The service validates only the number of words that you submit.
+If you submit enough words, the service produces a profile.
+The service does not check for duplicate words or sentences.
+Such validation is subjective and better left to the user, who might have valid reasons to submit such input.
+Therefore, it is possible to obtain a profile by submitting the same word or sentence many times, but the resulting profile is not necessarily meaningful.

 1.  <span style="color:#003F69">Can the service infer characteristics from text that is written in languages other than English?</span>